asura124/DataScience/README.md

 ![graph](landmark.png)

   Below shows the number of complaints on housing maintanence code within NYC orgnaized by Borough and the status of the complaint: Closed as the issue is resolved or Open as the issue is still not resolved.
 The table displays the distribution and the graph is the visualization of my table's result.
+From the table and graph, we can see that the Bronx and Brooklyn have the most amount of issue compared to Staten Island that has the least.
+Staten Island has less than 1/10 of building complaint and issues compared to any other Borough.
+This may be due to the fact that Staten Island has many newly built houses so there are very few complaint from homes.

 |        | Borough | Status | num_status |
 |--------|---------|--------|------------|